-iSmart Shankar Movie Review: Ram Pothineni Gives A High Voltage Performance In This Ordinary Flick!
+iSmart Shankar Movie Review: Ram Pothineni Gives High-voltage Performance In This Ordinary Flick!

 When it comes to showcasing his protagonists as larger than life and making them endearing to the mass, no one does it better than Puri Jagannadh.
 We have seen this in films like Pokkiri, Businessman, Temper and such.
 With iSmart Shankar, Puri Jagannadh has attempted to give popular young hero Ram, a makeover.
 Has iSmart Shankar provided the necessary makeover for Ram?
 Is iSmart Shankar a smart movie?
 Read our take on this Puri Jagannadh-Ram movie to get answers for the same.